 Here is a shortlist of the most popular and best free STL file websites with fresh content:

 In our table, these 3D model repositories have a trophy emoji.
 All of them are 100% dedicated to 3D printing.
-They offer a wide choice of downloadable 3D models ready to 3D print, and a good user experience.
+They offer a wide choice of downloadable 3D models that are ready to 3D printed and a good user experience.

 (You can also 3D model your own objects with tools like SelfCAD!).

 Overview of the best websites to download STL files and 3D designs for 3D printing

 We are focusing on our favorite 3D-printing-friendly websites.
 Here is a list of 3D printable file repositories, marketplaces, and search engines that we think are great for 3D printing.